WhiskeySockets/baileys.wiki-site/docs/socket/sending-messages.md

   caption: 'Here is an image'
 })
 ```
-> Sending media from a local file requires reading it into a buffer and passing it as the `image` field.
+> For local files, read them into a buffer and assign it to the `image` field.

----

-### Send Video via URL
+### Send Video from URL

 ```javascript
 await sock.sendMessage('1234567890@s.whatsapp.net', {